The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Baltimore, MD

 English

 Dr. Eric Kossoff focuses on the diagnosis and treatment of childhood seizures and epilepsy, particularly treatments other than medications such as diet and neurostimulation.
 He is one of the world experts on dietary treatment for epilepsy (ketogenic diet) and lectures around the world about this therapy.
 His specific interests include the ketogenic diet, the modified Atkins diet for children and adults, infantile spasms, benign rolandic epilepsy, the interaction of migraine headaches with epilepsy, and Sturge-Weber syndrome.
 Dr. Eric Kossoff is also very involved in teaching and is the Director of the Pediatric Neurology Residency Program.
 He is a professor of neurology and pediatrics at the Johns Hopkins University School of Medicine.
 He is a co-author of Treatment of Pediatric Neurologic Disorders and the 7th edition of Ketogenic Diet Therapies.
 Dr. Kossoff sees patients in the Johns Hopkins Outpatient Center (5th floor) in Baltimore on Tuesday afternoons and Thursday mornings.
 He sees patients at Green Spring Station on Wednesday afternoons.
 He also participates in telemedicine.
 Dr. Kossoff received his medical degree from SUNY at Buffalo School of Medicine in New York.
 He went on to complete a residency in pediatrics at Eastern Virginia Medical School in Norfolk, Virginia.
 He completed a second residency in child neurology and a fellowship in pediatric epilepsy and clinical neurophysiology at The Johns Hopkins Hospital in Baltimore.
 Dr. Kossoff is rated as an Advanced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-His top areas of expertise are Epilepsy, Epilepsy in Children, Seizures, Endovascular Embolization, and Gastrostomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Epilepsy in Children, Seizures, Endovascular Embolization, and Gastrostomy.
+Dr. Kossoff is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Epilepsy with Myoclonic-Atonic Seizures